yakvrz/simple-website/README.md

    cd porky-portfolio
    ```

-2. Update the Formspree endpoint:
+2. Firebase Setup:
+   - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com)
+   - Enable Realtime Database
+   - Copy your Firebase config to `firebase-config.js`
+   - Set database rules to allow read/write

+3. Formspree Setup:
    - Sign up at [Formspree](https://formspree.io)
-   - Create a new form and get your form ID
+   - Create a new form
    - Replace `your-form-id` in `index.html` with your actual form ID

-3. Deploy to GitHub Pages:
+4. GitHub Setup:
+   - Create a new repository
+   - Push your code:
+     ```bash
+     git remote add origin https://github.com/your-username/porky-portfolio.git
+     git branch -M main
+     git push -u origin main
+     ```

+5. GitHub Pages Setup:
-   - Go to your repository settings
+   - Go to repository Settings > Pages
-   - Navigate to the "Pages" section
+   - Set source branch to `gh-pages`
-   - Select your main branch as the source
-   - Save the changes

-4. Set up your custom domain (optional):
+   - Enable HTTPS

+6. Custom Domain Setup:
    - Purchase a domain from your preferred registrar
-   - Add your custom domain in the GitHub Pages settings
+   - Add your domain in GitHub Pages settings
-   - Configure DNS settings according to GitHub's documentation
+   - Configure DNS settings:
-   - Wait for DNS propagation (may take up to 24 hours)
+     ```
+     Type    Name               Value
+     A       @                  185.199.108.153
+     A       @                  185.199.109.153
+     A       @                  185.199.110.153
+     A       @                  185.199.111.153
+     CNAME   www               your-username.github.io
+     ```
+   - Update CNAME in deploy.yml

-## 📱 Responsive Design
+## 📱 Testing

-The website is fully responsive and tested on:
+The website has been tested on:
 - Mobile devices (iOS and Android)
 - Tablets
 - Desktops